How to Detect and Treat Hydrangea Root Rot: A Complete Guide

 Remember that healthy roots should be firm and white, with no signs of rot or discoloration.

-Testing Soil Moisture And Drainage
+Assessing Soil Moisture and Drainage

 Checking the moisture content and drainage of the soil is vital in detecting and diagnosing root rot in hydrangea plants.